rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 Stage|Drop down menu to describe the current point in the workflow including whether it's awaiting paperwork or ready for accessioning
 Box or Manuscript|Drop Down menu
 Date of Invoice|Date found on the deed
-Date Recieved|Date materials arrived onsite Documentation Needed (as necessary)|If awaiting paperwork, include this field Documentation Recieved (as necessary)|When paperwork is present, this field should be updated From|Drop down menu of the donor/seller.
+Date Received|Date materials arrived onsite Documentation Needed (as necessary)|If awaiting paperwork, include this field Documentation Received (as necessary)|When paperwork is present, this field should be updated From|Drop down menu of the donor/seller.
 If the name isn't included, you can just type it in (last name, first) to add Source Type|Drop down menu to clarify the nature of the person noted in the From field Accession record title|includes the name of the collection, and, if an addition, it should be noted here